Skip to content

 EORs play a major role in managing worker benefits for small and medium-sized companies that don't have the resources to manage workers in a foreign country.

-They provide a complete package that meets the various needs of employees.
+They provide a complete package that meets the various needs of employees, helping international businesses attract and retain top talent while improving job satisfaction and productivity.

 Risks of using an EOR for managing worker benefits